-This course is offered as dual credit through MSTC if taken as a sophomore, junior or senior.
+This course is offered as dual credit through MSTC if taken as a freshman, sophomore, junior or senior.
 Successful completion of this course will earn you 3 credits for the "Microsoft Office-Introduction" course.
+Upon successful completion of this course, students have the opportunity to earn a Microsoft Office Specialist certification.